-Today I’d like to introduce Susanne Bellamy, my fellow CIR author.
+Today I’d like to introduce Susanne Bellamy, my fellow RWA author.

 Born and raised in Toowoomba, Susanne is an Australian author of contemporary and rural romances set in Australia and exotic locations.
 She adores travel with her husband, both at home and overseas, and weaves stories around the settings and people she encounters.
 Her Outback series, Hearts of the Outback, and Second Chance Love, one of the Bindarra Creek series with other authors, were inspired by her time teaching in far north-west Queensland.